slateci/slate-catalog/stable/faucet/faucet/README.md

 `slate instance info <YOUR INSTANCE ID>`

-You should be able to simply point your swithc at `NodeIP:NodePort`
+You should be able to simply point your switch at `NodeIP:NodePort`

 ## Configuration and Use